DataDog/storedog/k8s-manifests/README.md

 export NEXT_PUBLIC_DD_VERSION_FRONTEND=1.0.0
 ```

 The Datadog environment variable `DD_ENV` is set in two places.
 Update both values as needed.
-Keep in mind that these values should match.

 * The `datadog/datadog-agent.yaml` file on line 19.
 * The `storedog-app/configmaps/storedog-config.yaml` file on line 22.

+> [!IMPORTANT]
+> These values should match.

 ### Deploy the Datadog Operator